TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 14/Luke 14.22.md

 ---

-And the servant said, Lord, what thou didst command is done, and yet there is room.
+"The servant said, 'Lord, it is done as you commanded, and there is still room.'